 Online Study Advice | Technical University of Munich

-As an alternative to a personal consultation, the Technical University of Munich is currently offering the possibility of consultations via video chat or telephone.
+As an alternative to a personal counseling session, the Technical University of Munich currently also offers the possibility of counseling via video chat or telephone.

 Appointments are available via the inquiry form: https://wiki.tum.de/display/sbbcst/Terminanfrage+an+die+Allgemeine+Studienberatung

 TryScience Mentoring for Female Students | University of Stuttgart

 The TryScience mentoring program for female students at the University of Stuttgart provides prospective students with exclusive insights into STEM studies.
 As a mentee, prospective students benefit from the valuable experience of the mentors in terms of study orientation, the first steps at the University of Stuttgart, and typical everyday study life.